Dretch/monomer-hagrid/README.md

 - Be no uglier than standard Monomer widgets.
 - Be performant with ten thousand rows (but not with ten million).
 - Have some tests.

+## Todo List
+- Improve performance with lots of rows (e.g. 1000).
+- Explore providing an API where current sort/column widths/etc are stored in the parent model and updated by hagrid via a lens.
+This may remove some complexity around merging and the specification of initial sorts/column widths.

 ## To build and run examples
 ```bash